giminni/docker-grav/README.md

 `CCache` and `rsync` are used to speedup the building of PHP extensions.
 At buildtime and before the PHP compilation is started, the external cache directory `${GRAV_HOME}/cache/.ccache` is read with `rsync` into the docker container `<CONTAINER_ROOT>/tmp/.ccache`.
 CCache will reroute the compiler call to this specific directory for faster compilation.
 Before all build artefacts are removed the cache directory `<CONTAINER_ROOT>/tmp/.ccache` is exported with `rsync` using incremental backup to preserve the compiled data for a next build  `${GRAV_HOME}/cache/.ccache`.

-> NOTE: Ensure that the SSH keys and user match the SSH keys of an external user on the local or remote host.
+>  Note: Ensure that the SSH keys and user match the SSH keys of an external user on the local or remote host.

 ## Working with vscode locally or remotely